philswatton/philswatton.github.io/research.md

 ## Voter Demographics

 I have been fascinated in the role of voter demographics in shaping voter beliefs and behaviour for some time, having written both my undergraduate and masters disserations in this area.
-Since starting my PhD I have been working in particular on age-period-cohort models, in an attempt to better understand the role of age and generation in shaping political beliefs in the long term.
+Since starting my PhD I have been working in particular on age-period-cohort (APC) models, in an attempt to better understand the role of age and generation in shaping political beliefs in the long term.
+I am particularly interested in the somewhat controversial hierarchical APC (HAPC) methodology, which uses cross-classified random effects to model the period and cohort components of APC.

 I have also been working on a paper with Sarah Wagner where we aim to better deliniate the characteristics of education, taking Germany as a case study.
 Much past research has focused on a 'lower to higher' or 'non-grad vs grad' heuristics.
 We argue that it is necessary to better break down educational characteristics if we are to fully understand its role in shaping political attitudes and behaviours.

+## Misc

+Beyond the above which summarises the main details of my research to date, I am passionate about statistics and computational social science.
+Beyond the methods explicitly mentioned above my skillset includes webscraping (having been a TA on the course at the Essex Summer School in 2020 and 2021), Bayesian statistics, random effects models (particularly 'hybrid' random effects models), and machine learning .
+In terms of the latter I'm particularly interested in the potential of 'cultural' aspects like cross-validation for more traditional applied research.